 Najsłynniejszy polski teatrzyk literacko-rewiowy okresu dwudziestolecia międzywojennego.

-The citizens of Warsaw called the theatre their 'dear old shack'.
+The citizens of Warsaw called the theatre their ‘dear old shack’.
 It quickly became the most important pre-war cabaret, distinguishing itself with the highest level of performances.
 It was unique – perhaps even on a European scale – because it gathered the most prominent poets of that time, including one of Poland's most important writers, Julian Tuwim, who signed his skits, songs, and the librettos of mini-operettas with various pseudonyms: Ślaz, Roch Pekiński, Jan Wim, Nikko-Tin, Oldlen.
 In 1926, Marian Hemar, who came from Lviv, became the second pillar of the literary theatre.
 Soon the two poets were practically the sole providers of the repertoire.
 However, they were not the only ones who created the legend of this stage.
 Konrad Tom was another author of Qui Pro Quo's texts.
 He was also active as a director and actor.
-In the first years of the theatre's existence, the programs were also written by Andrzej Włast, who then decided to start his own career as a theatrical entrepreneur and opened the competitive Perskie Oko Theatre.
+In the first years of the theatre's existence, its programmes were also written by Andrzej Włast, who then decided to start his own career as a theatrical entrepreneur and opened the competitive Perskie Oko Theatre.

 Qui Pro Quo had its own style of scenography, developed by Józef Galewski.
 The decorations were illusionary, often enriched with the latest achievements of artistic thought.